 What is the best way to sterilize the bottles?

-If you have baby drinking cups that have many parts, make sure they are properly dismantled and washed before putting it into the sterilizer.
-Check with the bottle manual or manufacturer on which parts can be sterilized in high temperature as not all parts can take the high heat.
+If you have baby drinking cups that have many parts, make sure they are properly dismantled and washed before putting them into the sterilizer.
+Check with the bottle manual or manufacturer on which parts can be sterilized at high temperatures as not all parts can take the high heat.

 Again, if you’re using the UV sterilizer, you don’t have to worry whether the parts can withstand high temperatures or not!
 Just so good!
 Here are some pros and cons of some of the available methods.